rmhsilva/oook/README.md

 two can be disabled by passing `:timestamped nil` to `defmodel`.

-In addition, models you define will typically have a number of other fields, corresponding to columns in the table, and possibly a number of /associated models/.
+In addition, models you define will typically have a number of other fields, corresponding to columns in the table, and possibly a number of *associated models*.

 ### Associated models